davidjmallar/MqttZombie/README.md

 - Health Check - You can do health check on the api at the _/health_ endpoint on the port _80_
 - Prometheus metrics - You can receive some basic prometheus metrics about the service on the port "80 /metrics" endpoint

+## Todos / future features

+- Handle date variables
+- Planned stop functionality - Stop container after X sendings or Y seconds
+- Validation for json payload - The main usecase to send json
+- Testing - At least UI tests in the project, in the CI

 ## Meta

 David J. Mallar – [Linkedin](https://www.linkedin.com/in/david-j-mallar/) – mallar.david@gmail.com